 - Try to keep your regular appointments with your doctor.
 This is so your progress can be monitored.
 Your doctor will want you to have some blood tests from time to time to check that your kidneys are working well.

 - If you buy any medicines, check with a pharmacist that they are suitable to take with fosinopril.
-This is because some medicines (such as anti-inflammatory painkillers and indigestion remedies) may interfere with these tablets.
+This is because some medicines (such as anti-inflammatory painkillers and indigestion remedies) can interfere with your treatment.

 - It is likely that your doctor will advise that you do not to use salt substitutes while you are taking fosinopril.
 These products have a high content of potassium which could be harmful for you.

-- If you drink alcohol, ask your doctor for advice about taking fosinopril and alcohol.
-Alcohol may make you feel light-headed or dizzy, and may not be recommended for you with these tablets.
+- If you drink alcohol, ask your doctor for advice about drinking alcohol while you are on fosinopril.
+Alcoholic drinks can make you feel light-headed or dizzy, and they may not be advisable for you.

-- If you have diabetes you may need to check your blood glucose more frequently, as these tablets may lower the levels of sugar in your blood.
+- If you have diabetes you may need to check your blood sugar (glucose) more frequently, as the tablets can lower the levels of sugar in your blood.
 Your doctor will advise you about this.

 - If you are having an operation or dental treatment, tell the person carrying out the treatment that you are taking fosinopril.
-This is because if you need an anaesthetic, it may cause your blood pressure to drop.
+This is because some anaesthetics could cause your blood pressure to drop too low.